patternhelloworld/spring-security-oauth2-password-jpa-implementation/README.md

 <dependency>
     <groupId>io.github.patternknife.securityhelper.oauth2.api</groupId>
     <artifactId>spring-security-oauth2-password-jpa-implementation</artifactId>
-    <version>2.5.0</version>
+    <version>2.6.0</version>
 </dependency>
 ```
 * Set up the same access & refresh token APIs on both ``/oauth2/token`` and on our controller layer such as ``/api/v1/traditional-oauth/token``, both of which function same and have `the same request & response payloads for success and errors`.
+(However, ``/oauth2/token`` is the standard that "spring-authorization-server" provides.)
   * As you are aware, the API ``/oauth2/token`` is what "spring-authorization-server" provides.
-    * ``/api/v1/traditional-oauth/token`` is what this library implemented manually.
+    * ``/api/v1/traditional-oauth/token`` is what this library implemented directly.
         * Success Payload
          ```json
           {